ArthurYdalgo/laravext/docs/tools/routing.md

 ## Route::laravext(...)

-This method is responsible for automagically declaring routes for the project based on the structure of your nexus directory (check [Configuration/Nexus Directory](/configuration.md?id=nexus-directory) for more details on how to change it, if needed), and can be used in the plain way in your `routes/web.php` file, like this:
+This method is responsible for automagically declaring routes for the project based on the structure of your nexus directory (check [Configuration/Nexus Directory](/configuration.md?id=nexus-directory) for more details on how to change it, if needed), and can be used in the plain way in your `routes/web.php` file (or in a separate `./routes/laravext.php`, as suggested in the [Quick Start Installation](/quickstart)), like this:

 ```php
 use Illuminate\Support\Facades\Route;